Syllabus for NUR-328

 HEALTH ASSESSMENT AND HEALTH PROMOTION

-The course introduces the student to the process of systematic and comprehensive health data collection and assessment.
+The course introduces the learner to the process of systematic and comprehensive health data collection and assessment.
 Emphasis is placed on strategies for interpersonal communication, skillful examination techniques, and data validation.
 Culturally and age appropriate health promotion and disease prevention activities are explored.
 This course is designed to be taken with NUR-340 and NUR-342.

 After completing this course, you should be able to:

 You will need the following materials to do the work of the course.
 The required materials are available from the College’s textbook supplier, MBS Direct.